-- 12.1 Whilst ALL children require safeguarding and protecting, some groups of children, are potentially at greater risk of harm than others. - 12.2 Children who need a social worker (Child in Need and Child Protection Plans) - 12.2..1 Where children need a social worker, this should inform decisions about safeguarding and about promoting welfare. - 12.3 Children missing from education and children absent from school - 12.3..1 It is recognised that when children go missing from education, particularly persistently, this can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation- particularly county lines. - 12.3..2 When a child goes missing from education, local CME procedures will be followed to safeguard the child and help prevent the risk of them going missing in the future. - 12.3..3 Further information and the local procedure for referring CME is included in school's/BwD's document: Children Missing Education Guidance for School. - 12.4 Children who are absent for repeated or prolonged periods of time can be at risk of a range of safeguarding possibilities.
+Whilst ALL children require safeguarding and protecting, some groups of children, are potentially at greater risk of harm than others.

+12.1 Children who need a social worker (Child in Need and Child Protection Plans)

+12.1..1 Where children need a social worker, this should inform decisions about safeguarding and about promoting welfare.

+12.2 Children missing from education and children absent from school/college

+- It is recognised that when children go missing from education, particularly with unexplainable and/or persistent absences, this can act as a vital warning sign to a range of safeguarding issues including neglect, child sexual and child criminal exploitation- particularly county lines. - When a child goes missing from education, local CME procedures will be followed to safeguard the child and help prevent the risk of them going missing in the future. - Further information, guidance and the local procedure for referring CME is attached. - 12.3 Children who are absent for repeated or prolonged periods of time can be at risk of a range of safeguarding possibilities.
 Further information and guidance to improve attendance can be found in